mcasey21/UrsinaEngine/README.md

 espically the fact its written in python

 This small project shows what I learned from the documentation and various videos.
-It has a moveable cube that can hit the walls, the wallsm change texture and colour to signify the walls health is diminishing, the cube eventually breaks both walls and the program ends
+It has a moveable cube that can hit the walls, the walls change texture and colour to signify the walls health is diminishing, the cube eventually breaks both walls and the program ends